tejas96/videoverse-task/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# 🎥 Video Cropper

+This project is a video cropping tool built with React.
+It allows users to crop videos, adjust playback speed, and preview the cropped video.
+The project includes two versions of the video editor: V1 and V2.

+## 📁 Project Structure

-## Available Scripts
+## 🚀 Available Scripts

 In the project directory, you can run: